mrjamiebowman-blog/dotnet-aspire-opentelemetry/README.md

-# dotnet-aspire-opentelemetry
+# .NET: Aspire with OpenTelemetry
-.NET: Aspire with OpenTelemetry
+.NET Aspire is a major game changer coming to .NET.